 Measure and Improve Your Leadership Work System

 Effective leadership skills come naturally to some people (they are born with these skills).
 However, many more people with leadership responsibilities exist versus the number of people who were born with these skills.
 Additionally, few people train to be effective leaders as part of their formal education.
-If you consider these facts as a set, you may recognize the need to measure and improve your leadership work system over time.
+If you consider these facts as a set, you see our ineffective leadership roots.

 Whether we want to admit it or not, most leaders lead like parents.
 This is the leadership model we demonstrate the most often.
 Also, it is the one that we are most familiar with.
-Unfortunately, a parental leadership approach will not lead to sustainable, high performance results.
-It is a harsh reality that we are hesitant to admit.
-We have a high percentage of ineffective leaders in our organizations.
-We pay these people significant amounts of money in many cases to be ineffective.
-Our leadership work systems are to blame.
+Unfortunately, a parental leadership approach does not lead to sustainable, high performance results.
+How effective are your work team leaders?

 EXPLORE MORE: How Does Your Work Team Structure Drive Operational Excellence?